Have you protected your copyright yet?

 Proverbs 21:1

-21:1 The king's heart is in the hand of the LORD; he directs it like a watercourse wherever he pleases.
-NIV
+21:1 The king's heart is in the hand of the Lord, as the rivers of water: he turneth it whithersoever he will.

 God permits sinful acts to occur, but He does not cause man to sin (Genesis 45:5; Romans 9:22).
 He often overrules evil for good (Genesis 50:20; Acts 3:13).